janv93/MuchTweetVeryStonks/README.md

 # Much Tweet Very Stonks

-This script is listening to Elon's tweets and longs Doge if the tweet contains doge.
+This script listens to Elon's tweets and longs Doge if the tweet contains doge.
 Also some safety mechanisms.

 How to use: